emlab-ucsb/slavery-in-fisheries/README.md

 The software code, data, and figures contained within this repository are made available under the [Creative Commons CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/) license.

-**Please note:** To ensure reproducibility and in order to manage package dependencies, we use the `renv` package.
+**Please note:** To ensure reproducibility and in order to manage package dependencies, we use the `renv` package linked to [R Studio Package Manager](https://packagemanager.rstudio.com/client/#/).
 When you first clone this repo onto your machine, run `renv::restore()` to ensure you have all correct package versions installed in the project.
 Please see the `renv` page for more information: https://rstudio.github.io/renv/articles/renv.html.